 Is half an hour long enough for a private lesson time for beginners?
 In the beginning the half hour lesson gives the student enough to practice at home.
 In a half hour they will get enough material to be able to learn well and develop proper technique.
 However, it is 45-minute lessons is highly-recommended for optimal learning and progression.
 Eventually, as they progress, at the advice of the teacher, longer lessons will be a must.

 How much practice is required each week?
 We recommend setting aside time for music practice at least 5 days out of the week.
 Practice requirements and preferences vary by the instructor.
 As an example, for beginning students the teacher usually assigns repetitions instead of a time amount.
 For example, do this scale 2 times a day, this song 5 times a day, etc. Younger children may find repetitions easier than a set time amount.
 Typically, a beginning student practices 20 - 30 minutes a day and the practicing goes much better if the parent supervises.
-Home practice is not required for 4 and 5 year olds (families should encourage music time at home together several times during the week).
-Finally, at-home practice advice will be at the teacher's overall recommendation and discretion.
+Families should encourage music time at home together several times during the week.
+At-home practice advice will be at the teacher's overall recommendation and discretion.

 May we start in the middle of the year?
 Yes.
 We have year-round open enrollment.